-On losing a friend, I asked healer, John Hargreaves, to help me get over the grief and sadness.
+On losing a friend, I asked my spiritual teacher, at that time, to help me get over the grief and sadness.
 Grief, after all, can be a very painful experience.
 It is a pain which no medicine can relieve.
 It comes from a place so deep in our heart that we feel nothing can reach it.
 It was pointed out to me that the Infinite One cannot be torn apart from itself.
 It is our personification of good, our belief that it belongs to a personal identity which makes grief possible.
 And it is our understanding of universal good, of God’s being everywhere and in everything which heals it.
 The qualities and abilities which we may miss in someone are not missing from Life.
-Every beautiful and wonderful quality in someone is abundantly present and waiting to be recognized in all of life’s great symphony.
+Every beautiful and wonderful quality in someone is abundantly present and waiting to be recognised in all of life’s great symphony.

 This article is from Love’s Longing